Risper8/Risper8/README.md

 ## About Me
 I'm a data enthusiast, and aspiring data scientist and Machine learning/AI Engineer based in Nairobi, Kenya.
 I'm passionate about leveraging data to drive insights and make informed decisions.

-While my expertise lies in data science and AI, I'm eager to explore new technologies like Web3 and expand my skill set.
+While my expertise lies in data science and AI, I'm eager to explore new technologies to expand my skill set.

 ### What I'm Currently Working On